hack101/AwesomePython/README.md

 - `len`: returns a length of a list, set, tuple, string, or dictionary
 - `min` and `max`: There built in functions find the min and max of a list.
-- `zip`: This function "zips" together two lists, returning a list of tuples, where each tuple contains the corresponding elements for each list it zipped.
+- `zip`: This function "zips" together two or more lists, returning a list of tuples, where each tuple contains the corresponding elements for each list it zipped.
 It's best understood by example.
 ```python
 list1 = [ 1, 2, 3, 4 ]
 list2 = [ "a", "b", "c", "d" ]